united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 - At Assembly Station ProductE comes in and is turned into Product F
 - ProductF gets a new UID and keeps the AID of ProductE.
 It now gets the Assy3 assigned as asset.

-Note that the `uniqueProduct` MQTT Message for ProductD would not be under the Topic of Assembly2 as asset but for example under storage.
-The convention is, that every part never seen by digital shadow "comes" from storage even though the UID and the related `uniqueProduct` message is created at current station.
+Note that the `uniqueProduct` MQTT message for ProductD would not be under the Topic of Assembly2 as asset but for example under storage.
+The convention is, that every part never seen by digital shadow "comes" from storage even though the UID and the related `uniqueProduct` message is created at the current station.

 #### Batches of parts
-If for example a batch of screws is supplied to one asset with only one datamatrix code (one AID) for all screws together, there will only be one /uniqueProduct created for the batch with one AID, a newly generated UID and with the default supply asset `storage`.
+If for example a batch of screws is supplied to one asset with only one datamatrix code (one AID) for all screws together, there will only be one MQTT message under the topic `uniqueProduct` created for the batch with one AID, a newly generated UID and with the default supply asset `storage`.
-- The batch AID is then used as parent for /addParentToChild (-> mqtt-to-postgres will always fetch the same parent uid for the inheritanceTable)
+- The batch AID is then used as parent for a MQTT message under the topic `addParentToChild` (-> mqtt-to-postgres will always fetch the same parent uid for the inheritanceTable)
 - The batch AID only changes when new batch AID is scanned

 ### MQTT-to-postgres